BVI Yacht Charter Guide

 Enjoy some of the world's best seafood (especially the famed BVI lobster) paired with delightful cocktails.
 Venues such as Saba Rock, Foxy's and the Scrub Island Resort create the perfect ambience to go with your delicious meal, perfectly encapsulating what the BVI is all about.

 1 - Soggy Dollar Bar, Jost Van Dyke

 It’s not just all about the famous ‘Original Painkiller’ rum cocktail as the Soggy Dollar Bar also boasts a superb breakfast lunch and dinner menu.

 Virgin Gorda’s mile of scattered boulders is an inimitable sight utterly unique to the BVI, with the National Park becoming a hotspot for snorkelling and swimming.

 3 - Foxy's - Jost Van Dyke

-Deadman’s Beach’s crescent of fine white sand is truly one of the most striking beaches anywherem and the bay has plenty of turtles to swim with.
-The beach was hit hard by Irma, but should be restored by the 2018/19 charter season.
+Deadman’s Beach’s crescent of fine white sand is truly one of the most striking beaches anywhere and the bay has plenty of turtles to swim with.

 5 - Wreck of the Rhone, Salt Island